shadowaxe99/crm_for_raising_capital_v2/README.md

 We've just added a fantastic new feature - input validation.
 It's a beautiful thing.
 It's gonna make sure that your username and password are just right.
 It's gonna make sure that your username is at least 5 characters and your password is at least 8 characters.
 It's gonna make sure that you're doing it right.
 It's gonna be huge.

+## New Feature - Response Logging

+We've just added another fantastic new feature - response logging.
+It's a beautiful thing.
+It's gonna make sure that you know exactly how each investor responded to your email.
+It's gonna write the investor's name and response to a log file.
+It's gonna make sure that you're doing it right.
+It's gonna be huge.

 ## Contributing

 If you want to make this app even better, just send me a pull request.
 I love pull requests.
 They're fantastic.